 “Reika, Reika, calm yourself.”

-The young man jumped from the Abnormal’s shoulder to the fence of the embankment.
+The youth leaped from the Grotesque’s shoulder to the top of the embankment fence.

-It almost appeared to me as if he had indeed flown using his fake wings.
+It appeared to me as if he had truly flown on his supposedly fake wings.

 “Release control of Reika.”

 There was a sizzling sound like burning flesh as the shot hit the Grotesque in the back of its head.

 The Grotesque bellowed, its round eyes spinning crazily on either side of its head.
 The tongue went limp as the creature vomited something from its mouth.
 A syrupy black sphere.